Dresden: HELLERAU

 One house, countless new impulses: Discover new aspects of your creativity at one of the most important centres of contemporary arts in Europe!

-Musicboard Berlin in cooperation with HELLERAU – European Centre for the Arts grants two four-week residencies to Berlin-based interdisciplinary pop music soloists and duos in 2023.
-The residencies in HELLERAU in Dresden offer an international, active-collaborative and interdisciplinary atmosphere.
+Musicboard Berlin in cooperation with HELLERAU – European Centre for the Arts grants a a residency of four weeks to a Berlin-based interdisciplinary pop musician or duo in fall 2025.
+The residency in HELLERAU in Dresden offers an international, active-collaborative and interdisciplinary atmosphere.
 Beyond the work on own projects, HELLERAU’s internationally oriented residency programme offers its resident artists the opportunity to get in touch with the local scene as well as other resident artists working in the fields of contemporary dance, theatre, performance, music and media art.
-On site, the Musicboard residents are supported in the implementation of their project by an individual artist mentoring.
+On site, the Musicboard resident is supported in the implementation of their project by an individual artist mentoring.

-The residencies in HELLERAU are intended for artists of all pop music genres.
+The residency in HELLERAU is intended for artists of all pop music genres.
 With the term »pop music« Musicboard refers to all genres of popular music as well as cross-genre or experimental pop music that cannot be clearly assigned to the categories of jazz or classical and new music.

 The Musicboard residency programme intends to be accessible to everyone and as inclusive as possible.
-If you have special needs or questions about the accessibility of this residency, please contact Maureen Noe before applying: maureen.noe@musicboard.berlin.de.
+If you have questions about the accessibility and family-friendliness of this residency, please contact us before applying: residencies@musicboard.berlin.de.

 2 Conditions